The servant leader modelled on Jesus

 The leader serves the members of the team in the sense that the servant leader’s goal is to establish an environment in which they can achieve their full potential so that their achievement is facilitated.
-The fulfilment of full potential is not simply limited to one’s practical efforts but also the development of character and spiritual maturity, which are essential components of any Christian endeavour which seeks to be a good ambassador for God.
+The fulfilment of potential is not simply limited to one’s practical efforts, but also the development of character and spiritual maturity, which are essential components of any Christian endeavour which seeks to be a good ambassador for God.

 Carrot and stick leadership

 McGregor (who was a professor at the MIT Sloan School of Management) described what he called the Theory X management view.
 This prevailing view was that workers are essentially lazy and need to be motivated by a combination of “the carrot and the stick”, and this involved the execricise of power.
-On the other hand, servant leadership recognises that workers are in reality self-motivated, responsible and intrinsically desire to achieve (McGregor’s Theory Y).
+On the other hand, servant leadership recognises that workers are in reality self-motivated, responsible, and intrinsically desire to achieve (McGregor’s Theory Y).
 A terrifying Biblical example of Theory X is Nebuchadnezzar’s exercise of power and status in his edict to worship the golden image or be thrown into the fiery furnace (Daniel 3).
-The carrot – stay alive, the stick – be burned alive!
+The carrot – stay alive, the stick – was burned alive!

 Although in this context Nebuchadnezzar serves as an exaggerated caricature, an extreme hyperbole, he stands in stark contrast to the manner in which Jesus led the disciples and how he instructed them regarding leadership.
 As such it is a challenge to those of us who are leaders in any situation and to any degree.